by Dr. Michael Magcamit

 As my analysis of the past and present patrimonial administrations in the succeeding sections reveal, neither regime change nor democratization has helped curb the oligarchs’ influence over our political and economic affairs.
 The astounding indifference of patronage-backed presidents to inoculate themselves from oligarchic manipulation has further aggravated our existing political, economic and socio-cultural maladies.
 Policy reforms that had the potential to transform Philippine polity into a more level playing field were conveniently side-tracked, as the oligarchs maneuvered to consolidate their wealth and power.
 Regrettably, the re-democratization process of the post-Martial Law era had simply led to the reinstallation of pre-Marcos arrangements.
 Notwithstanding the implementation of various democratic institutional reforms, the oligarchic forces in the Philippines have already become too embedded within the system to the extent of surmounting even the state power.

-The Marcos administration (1965-1986)
+The Marcos Administration (1965-1986)

 Even the infamous episode of authoritarianism in the Philippines courtesy of Ferdinand Marcos failed to quash the elites’ vice-like grip of the state.
-Instead of freeing the state from the shackles of oligarchic control, Marcos had simply regrouped the existing personal-clientelist networks in the country, and made himself the supreme patron.
+Instead of freeing the state from the shackles of oligarchic control, Marcos had simply regrouped the existing personal-clientelist networks in the

-The Aquino administration (1986-1992)
+The Aquino Administration (1986-1992)

 The institution of a new Charter under Corazon Aquino’s administration still failed to develop a strong, visionary state.
 Ironically, the re-democratization of the Philippine bureaucracy had simply led to the renaissance of the pre-Marcos patronage system.
 Manacsa and Tan (2012) cited two critical features of the post-People Power system that prevented the genesis of a developmental state in the Philippines.
 First, the first-past-the-post approach to selecting the new president made it difficult to achieve a significant level of voters’ support.
 Obtaining a mandate for vital national policies became unnecessarily strenuous and confounding.
 Second, the 1987 Constitution did not stimulate the establishment of ideology-based political parties with clear-cut programs designed to achieve a specific long-term vision for the Philippines.
 Instead, the new Constitution simply laid the groundwork for the bourgeoning of disposable political parties stripped of any moral aspirations to serve the interests of their respective constituencies.